ylipacbio/IsoSeq-3.0/README.md

 The Isoform Sequencing (IsoSeq) application refers to [PacBio’s proprietary methods and applications for transcriptome sequencing](http://www.pacb.com/applications/rna-sequencing/).
 The IsoSeq application generates full-length cDNA sequences — from the 5’ end of transcripts to the poly-A tail — eliminating the need for transcriptome reconstruction using isoform-inference algorithms.
 The Iso-Seq method generates accurate information about alternatively spliced exons and transcriptional start sites.
 It also delivers information about poly-adenylation sites for transcripts up to 10 kb in length across the full complement of isoforms within targeted genes or the entire transcriptome.

+This document describes the IsoSeq application in SMRTAnalysis v3.0 release, which includes SMRTLink v1.0.
+Previous IsoSeq documents can be found in its [github wiki](https://github.com/PacificBiosciences/cDNA_primer/wiki).

 Table of contents
 =================